pphouse/Rope-Live/README.md

 * Supports sending the swapped video as Virtual Camera output (in realtime) which can be used in external applications like Google Meet, Zoom, Twitch etc..
 * Integrates Rope with OBS Studio for real-time recording with microphone or computer audio

-In this entry of the wiki we will discuss the setup and usage instructions for Rope.
-It will guide from start to a face-swapped video.

 ## Requirements
   * Windows 10 or 11
   * Nvidia GPU with CUDA Support